EXCCoin/exccd/rpcclient/examples/dcrdwebsockets/README.md

 dcrd Websockets Example
 =======================

-This example shows how to use the rpcclient package to connect to a dcrd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.
+This example shows how to use the rpcclient package to connect to a exccd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.